You are here

 Top 10 Things You Need to Know About Farmland

-Bruce Sherrick, professor of farmland economics at the University of Illinois, gives these 10 highlights every farmer should know about land in 2017.
+Bruce Sherrick, professor of farmland economics at the University of Illinois, gives these 10 highlights every farmer should know about land.

 1. Land prices are down, but they're not crashing.